tbdawg/JavaCryptoArchAlogrithms/README.md

 Depending on your system edits may be needed to <code>CreateAlgorithmEnums.create()</code> method and/or the <code>ProviderAlgorithmRetrievingFactory.getAlgorithms()</code> method.

+The algorithm enum java files will not be overridden if the Main.java is run again.
+The file will need to be deleted, moved, or renamed in order to be recreated.

 This has only been tested on macOS Sierra using vanila jdk1.8.0_92.